gboehl/dynare/README.md

 ### Check

-The Git source comes with unit tests (in the matlab functions) and integration tests (under the `tests` subfolder).
+The Git source comes with unit tests (in the MATLAB functions) and integration tests (under the `tests` subfolder).
 All the tests can be run with:
 ```
 make check
 ```
 In the `tests` subfolder.
-If Dynare has been compiled against Matlab and Octave, the tests will be run with Matlab and Octave.
+If Dynare has been compiled against MATLAB and Octave, the tests will be run with MATLAB and Octave.
 Depending on your PC, this can take several hours.
-It is possible to run the tests only with Matlab:
+It is possible to run the tests only with MATLAB:
 ```
 make check-matlab
 ```